terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 #### The `Tell` Class
 An example of `Tell` object values for an objective and local optimization function:

+Note:
+1. You need an extra `candidates` parameter for the Tell object of the local optimization function:.
+2. Before adding results to the `candidate` list, map them to a string called "values".
 ```
 {
     "parameters": [